The labyrinth is a maze, a symbol for the mystical journey. It’s a typology leading us to treasure or destruction.

 The center is the symbol of salvation.
 Those who are worthy reach the center and receive the reward, an afterlife in heaven.
 Those who fail suffer an eternity in hell, wondering the maze forever.

 Some believe the Nazca Lines are the earliest of the labyrinths.
 When they built the lines about 500 BCE, Peru’s area was a high plains desert.
-Creating the lines must have been a dangerous venture.
+Creating these trenches from four to six inches deep in this hard soil must have been a dangerous venture.
 From an airplane, we can make out the animals and symbols.
 However, as a traveler on the ground, one must interpret the image by seeing only one part of the pattern.
 The combined length of all the lines is over 1,300 km or 808 miles.
 The group covers about 50 sq km or 19 square miles.
-The lines are typically 10 to 15 cm or 4 to 6 inches deep.
 Imagine trying to walk their path?

-We also find these structures in stories.
-In Pan’s Labyrinth, the structure is an integral part of the story.
+We also find these sacred sites in stories.
+In Pan’s Labyrinth, the maze is an integral part of the story.
 It serves as an entryway to an imaginary realm with magical beings.
 The wealthy aristocrats of Europe would create these mazes out of hedges.
 Some secret societies still use these mazes in their initiation rituals.

 Symbol of the Mystical Journey